 The paper is now ready to dry.
 Hanging up in a gentle airflow is best ~ air drying ~ on a clothes-line arrangement.

 When dry the paper is ready for use.
 The surface will remain rather too rough for office use, but with care it may be smooth enough for pen and ink.
-Artist's find it suits their needs for watercolour and other media, especially if an extra sizing process treats the surface to better accept their paints.
+Artist's find it suits their needs for watercolour and other media, especially if the sizing processes treat the surface to better accept their paints.
+One artist I know will only use one particular brand of hand-made paper because he like its characteristics ~ which suit his style.

 I look forward to adding some pictures to explain all this better than any words can.